Cha-K28/data_centric_development_MSP3/README.md

 paragraph.
 Some nicer pictures with nicer text would be very appealing to a user.

 Another feature i used that was new to me was the Modal.
 The modal again was got from Materialize and used to ensure the user wanted to delete a serive.

+### Features left to implement

+One feature in particular feature i would like to add to the website in the future is the and extra table so that a user can have different cars based on the reg number.
+At present if a user has more than one vehicle, the service histories will be mixed.
+It could be more of a profile than just logging and seein a table.

+This would open up the site to even more potential users such as garages and dealerships that want to keep track on the vehicle they have worked on.

+Id also like to add some content to the carousel on the home page.

+The other feature id like to add is an email subscription as part of the registration and and "forgot password" function if a user forget their password.